 Difference between Embedded System programming and IoT programming:

 As you saw in the diagram above IoT consists of IoT devices, IoT gateway and many other elements.
 Where as IoT device and IoT gateway are the elementary components of IoT, which are nothing but an Embedded system.
-The IoT device will be a lightweight device because it will perform a specific functionality (ex: street light monitoring device).
-Since these devices in large scale it makes sense to keep them small and cost effective as well.
+The IoT device will be a lightweight device which will perform a specific functionality (ex: street light monitoring device).
+Since these devices are deployed in large scale it makes sense to keep them small and cost effective as well.
 Hence IoT devices are Embedded Systems without having OS running in it.

 From programming perspective both IoT device and IoT gateway will follow the same approach as mentioned above for Embedded Systems.
 It will use any programming language (Assembly / C / C++) with a target platform and program the required functionality.
 By doing this both IoT device and IoT gateway can achieve the desired functionality.
 Along with this Embedded System developer need to learn how to integrate IoT gateway into the cloud via TCP/IP networking platform.
-The role of Embedded developer is not only to have a product view but also have a solution view by integrating his devices and gateway in order to make an end-to-end IoT use case work.
+By this the role of Embedded developer is not only to have a product view but also have a solution view by integrating his devices and gateway in order to make an end-to-end IoT use case work.

-IoT is a big model that tries to integrate multiple thing together.
+IoT is a big paradigm that tries to integrate multiple thing together.
 Embedded Systems are part of the overall IoT by taking two key components in terms of IoT devices and IoT gateway.
 The IoT devices are smaller and specific in nature which will not have OS running them.
 However IoT gateway are larger and generic in nature which will have OS running them.
 These OS can come in multiple flavors namely Embedded OS, IoT OS or RTOS.
 With this Embedded programming becomes a part of IoT programming.

-Thanks to IoT, it’s time for the Embedded system developer transition to solution developer from a product developer!
+Thanks to IoT, it’s time for Embedded system developer transition to solution developer from a product developer!